harsha-simhadri/big-ann-benchmarks/t1_t2/README.md

           text2image-1B   0.069275
 ```

-For the track2 baseline, the output `python3 eval/show_operating_points.py --algorithm diskann-t1 --threshold 10000 res.csv` led to
+For the track2 baseline, this led to

 ```
                          recall/ap